How to get more replies to your direct messages on LinkedIn

 It's easy to assume that if someone doesn't reply once, they're not interested in your services.
 However, your prospects are busy, and a lack of response doesn’t always mean a lack of interest.
 Actually, it often doesn't mean that!

-Thoughtful, timely follow-up can keep the conversation alive and move prospects closer to working with you and getting the support they need.
+Thoughtful, timely follow-up will keep the conversation alive and move prospects closer to working with you and getting the support they need.
+However, be sure to craft your follow-up messages thoughtfully.
+Ideally, you will use proven templates for follow-up messages that open communication loops and get responses.

 If your network isn't tailored for your ideal clients, you may first need to broaden your LinkedIn network so that you're connected with the right folks.
 You can do this by sending connection requests to those who match your ideal client characteristics.